erfanshekari/subtitle-api/README.md

-# Browse and Download from subscene.com with just a few lines of python code !
+# Browse and Download from subscene.com with just a few lines of python

 SubtitleAPI is a python package that provide direct access to subtitle content using scraping techniques!
-You can search for any subtitle you want , also add query filters to your search to remove unwanted content!
+You can search for any subtitle you want , also add query filters to remove unwanted content!
 ## Intsall SubtitleAPI using pip
 ```
 pip install SubtitleAPI